 “What trophy do you want to place on the shelf today?”

-A lonely stick found on the ground, a hockey stick, a yardstick, a popsicle stick, a walking stick… Choose a stick that speaks to you.
+A lowly stick found on the ground, a hockey stick, a yardstick, a popsicle stick, a walking stick… Choose a stick that speaks to you.

 “How would you compare yourself to that stick?”

 My class shared their thoughts about this concept in many amazing ways.